 Effective January 1, 2020, Section 11.35 of the Property Tax Code, authorizes a temporary tax exemption for certain damaged property in governor-declared disaster areas.
 In order to qualify for the exemption, the property must be at least 15% damaged, as determined by the chief appraiser of the appraisal district.
-Upon a property owner's application for an exemption, the chief appraiser must assign a damage rating of Level I - 15% (minimal damage), Level II - 30% (nonstructural damage), Level III - 60% (significant structural damage), or Level IV - 100% (total loss).
+Upon a property owner's application for an exemption, the chief appraiser must assign a damage rating of Level I -15% (minimal damage), Level II -30% (nonstructural damage), Level III -60% (significant structural damage), or Level IV -100% (total loss).
 Property owners are entitled to the exemption if the Governor declares the disaster area prior to a taxing unit adopting a tax rate for the year in which the disaster occurs.
 However, if the disaster declaration occurs on or after the date a taxing unit adopts a tax rate, property owners are only entitled to receive the exemption if the governing body of the taxing unit adopts the exemption within 60 days of the disaster declaration.
-The amount of the exemption for qualifying property is determined by multiplying the appraisal value by the level rating percentage, which is then prorated by the number of days from the disaster declaration to December 31 of the tax year in which the disaster is declared as a percentage of total days in the year.
-The exemption expires on January 1 of the first tax year in which the property is reappraised.
+The amount of the exemption for qualifying property is determined by multiplying the appraisal value by the level rating percentage, which is then prorated by the number of days from the disaster declaration to December 31 of the tax year in which the property is reappraised.
 Texas Attorney General Opinion KP-0299, issued on April 13, 2020, concluded a court would likely find the Texas Legislature intended to limit the temporary tax exemption to apply to property physically harmed as a result of a declared disaster.